 - Fenugreek grows well in a wide variety of climatic zones but is best in warm and hot regions when the temperature ranges from 50 to 95 F (10 C to 35 C).

 - When planting it for seeds, grow it in spring or early summer.
 If you’re cultivating it to use as a vegetable or herb, then you can plant it anytime between spring to mid-fall.

+Do regular watering to keep the soil slightly moist all the time.
 If you’re growing fenugreek indoors or in a shady area, be vigilant about watering.

 Pests and Diseases

-Fenugreek does not have many pests and diseases.
-Some pests and diseases that affect it are aphids, powdery mildew, charcoal rot, and root rot.
+Usually, this vegetable remains pest-free, but some of the common pests and diseases that affect it are aphids, powdery mildew, charcoal rot, and root rot.
 You can easily save your plant from these problems by using organic pesticides regularly and watering properly.

-Leave the twigs, which will grow up again in 15 days.
+Leave the twigs or bottom growth, which will grow back again in 14-20 days.
 You can do this up to four times.
-To harvest fenugreek seeds, you will have to wait for 2-4 months, depending on the growing conditions.
+To harvest fenugreek seeds, you will have to wait for 2-4 months, depending more on the growing conditions.